ATM: Hardware

 ATM vaults are supplied by manufacturers in several grades.
 Factors influencing vault grade selection include cost, weight, regulatory requirements, ATM type, operator risk avoidance practices and internal volume requirements.
 Industry standard vault configurations include Underwriters Laboratories UL-291 "Business Hours" and Level 1 Safes, RAL TL-30 derivatives, and CEN EN 1143-1 - CEN III and CEN IV.

-ATM manufacturers recommend that a vault be attached to the floor to prevent theft, though there is a record of a theft conducted by tunnelling into an ATM floor.
+ATM manufacturers recommend that a vault be attached to the floor to prevent theft, though there is a record of a theft conducted by tunneling into an ATM floor.

 Software

 Although Microsoft discontinued support for the operating system in 2014, a significant number of ATMs as of 2020 still use versions of Windows XP, as seen with this machine at a branch of Tesco Express in Slough, Berkshire.

 With the migration to commodity Personal Computer hardware, standard commercial "off-the-shelf" operating systems and programming environments can be used inside of ATMs.
 Typical platforms previously used in ATM development include RMX or OS/2.

 Today, the vast majority of ATMs worldwide use Microsoft Windows.
 In early 2014, 95% of ATMs were running Windows XP.
 A small number of deployments may still be running older versions of the Windows OS, such as Windows NT, Windows CE, or Windows 2000, even though Microsoft only supports Windows 10 and Windows 11.

 There is a computer industry security view that general public desktop operating systems have greater risks as operating systems for cash dispensing machines than other types of operating systems like (secure) real-time operating systems (RTOS).
 RISKS Digest has many articles about ATM operating system vulnerabilities.

 Linux is also finding some reception in the ATM marketplace.
-An example of this is Banrisul, the largest bank in the south of Brazil, which has replaced the MS-DOS operating systems in its ATMs with Linux.
+An example of this is Banrisul, the largest bank in the south of Brazil, which has replaced the MS-DOS operating system in its ATMs with Linux.
 Banco do Brasil is also migrating ATMs to Linux.
 Indian-based Vortex Engineering is manufacturing ATMs that operate only with Linux.

 Common application layer transaction protocols, such as Diebold 91x (911 or 912) and NCR NDC or NDC+ provide emulation of older generations of hardware on newer platforms with incremental extensions made over time to address new capabilities, although companies like NCR continuously improve these protocols issuing newer versions (e.g. NCR's AANDC v3.x.y, where x.y are subversions).
 Most major ATM manufacturers provide software packages that implement these protocols.
 Newer protocols such as IFX have yet to find wide acceptance by transaction processors.